Over 80,000 Canadians are affected by cerebral palsy and it is the most common physical disability in childhood.

 CEREBRAL PALSY CANADA NETWORK

 The network acts as a resource for local organizations and community stakeholders and promotes partnerships to collaborate on addressing the issues facing persons with cerebral palsy and other disabilities.
-Current initiatives include the development of a communications resource hub, recreational and sport promotion, World CP Day, and regional stakeholder focus groups.
+Current initiatives include the development of a communications resource hub, recreational and sports promotion, World CP Day, and regional stakeholder focus groups.

 Increased knowledge and understanding of disability issues in each province